What Is an ROE? Record of Employment Explained

 • Using compatible payroll software to submit ROEs via ROE Web

-• Using Secure Automated Transfer (SAT), performed by PUSH on your behalf using bulk transfer technology, to submit ROEs
+• Using Secure Automated Transfer (SAT), performed by a payroll service provider on your behalf using bulk transfer technology, to submit ROEs

-Electronic ROEs are sub-divided into two categories—based on serial numbers starting with:
+Electronic ROEs are divided into three categories based on serial numbers starting with:

 • S – ROE SAT

-A Paper-based ROE is issued in triplicate, which means there will be three copies of the ROE – an original and two carbon copies.
+A paper ROE is issued in triplicate, which means there will be three copies of the ROE – an original and two carbon copies.

 Once completed, copies of the paper ROE should be distributed as follows:

-• The employee gets the first copy so they can use it to apply for EI benefits.
+1. The employee gets the first copy (the original), so they can use it to apply for EI benefits.

-• The blue copy is submitted to Service Canada.
+2. The second copy (blue) is submitted to Service Canada.

-• The third copy is for the employer's records.
+3. The third copy (white) is for the employer's records and must be kept for 6 years.

 There are five types of paper ROEs.
 Each ROE type is given a serial number that begins with the following letters:

-• L – Laser (This format is outdated and has been replaced by ROE Web.)
+• L – Laser ROE (This format is outdated and has been replaced by ROE Web.)

 • Z – ROE for fishers